LegumeFederation/meta_iron/README.rst

 Flatten and smooth descriptive metadata
 =======================================

-``meta_iron`` is a tool that works with hierarchical descriptive metadata by reading and writing tab-separated files.
+``meta_iron`` is a scriptable tool that works with hierarchical descriptive metadata by creating, reading, and writing tab-separated files.

 What is descriptive metadata?
 -----------------------------